exercism/v3/languages/csharp/exercises/concept/properties/.meta/design.md

 for a property such as `WeighingMachine.Units` which has no validation or other processing required is that for an auto-implemented property".  - Approved with comment.

-2. If `WeighingMachine.DisplayWeight` has a public set accessor then the following comment should be made: "It is not approprirate for a property such as `WeighingMachine.DisplayWeight` which simply returns a value to have a set accessor.
+2. If `WeighingMachine.DisplayWeight` has a non-private set accessor then the following comment should be made: "It is not approprirate for a property such as `WeighingMachine.DisplayWeight` which simply returns a value to have a set accessor.
 That should be removed.".  - Approved with comment.

-3. If `WeighingMachine.USDisplayWeight` has a public set accessor then the following comment should be made: "It is not approprirate for a property such as `USWeighingMachine.DisplayWeight` which simply returns a value to have a set accessor.
+3. If `WeighingMachine.USDisplayWeight` has a non-private set accessor then the following comment should be made: "It is not approprirate for a property such as `USWeighingMachine.DisplayWeight` which simply returns a value to have a set accessor.
 That should be removed.".  - Approved with comment.

-4. If `USDisplayWeight.Pounds` has a set accessor then the following comment should be made: "It is not approprirate for a property such as `USDisplayWeight.Pounds` which simply returns a value to have a set accessor.
+4. If `USDisplayWeight.Pounds` has a non-private set accessor then the following comment should be made: "It is not approprirate for a property such as `USDisplayWeight.Pounds` which simply returns a value to have a set accessor.
 That should be removed.".  - Approved with comment.

-5. If `USDisplayWeight.Ounces` has a public set accessor then the following comment should be made:  "It is not approprirate for a property such as `USDisplayWeight.Ounces` which simply returns a value to have a set accessor.
+5. If `USDisplayWeight.Ounces` has a non-private set accessor then the following comment should be made:  "It is not approprirate for a property such as `USDisplayWeight.Ounces` which simply returns a value to have a set accessor.
 That should be removed.".  - Approved with comment.